empostigo/Booki/README.md

 You can visit it at the [github page](https://empostigo.github.io/Booki/)

-Btw, I'm not the author of the models. :blush:
+Btw, I'm not the author of the models.